-Nurture And Anticipate Growth With The Greiner Curve (1 In 3-Part Series)
+Nurture And Anticipate Growth With The Greiner Curve

 If you have worked at companies of different sizes and stages of development, you may have noticed, as I eventually did, that as organizations grow and change they tend to develop the same way.
 And the research supports this.
 I’ve found Dr. Larry Greiner’s work at USC’s Marshall School of Business helpful when assessing the organizations I work with.
 His Greiner Curve identifies six distinct phases organizations move through, though the pace depends on differences in a company’s growth.
 For example, a tech startup will move through these phases in a matter of months or years compared to a traditional international banking institution that might take decades.
 The pace is generated by how quickly an organization adds headcount, so “high-growth” mode can really drive substantial change.

 Regardless of how long it takes, each phase leads to a crisis point when the current structure can no longer support the organization’s needs.
 These crisis points push change, transforming the organization to the next phase, after which it may experience a period of relative stability until it evolves to the next crisis point.